Presslabs Development Essentials

-This page presents DNS records from another perspective, showing you simple examples of how to configure various DNS records on the Presslabs dashboard, how to set up an email with your own domain, even how to add records to prevent email spamming.
+This page presents DNS records from another perspective, showing you simple examples of how to configure various DNS records on the Managed Hosting Dashboard, how to set up an email with your own domain, even how to add records to prevent email spamming.

 Don’t let DNS frighten you anymore, check out our DNS records examples .

 We have put together some common guidelines regarding both WordPress and Git, as well as updated development specifications related to our platform.
 We tackle various topics, such as feature development and deploying , debugging , recommended plugins and proper plugin and theme installation .

 Since installing and updating plugins are the most common cause for crashing your site, we provide free development sites to test plugins, new features and any other changes in a safe mode.

 Make sure you are familiar with our development guidelines for a proper development workflow.